sosga/larn/README.md

 which take this to the extreme and end-up damaging the game.
 When you start you will have enough food and water for the majority of the game (what adventurer would not pack for a trip?).
 Every 1000 steps a hunger notch will dissappear (total of 10), eating food (any food) will replenish 50% of the bar.
 Nice and simple and not gameplay damaging.

 * More portable and more binaries.

+# Compile Warnings #
+Due to the GNU/Linux distro I use as my primary machine, the officially supported compiler is GCC 6 (minimum).
+If Larn throws warnings on earlier versions, I won't fix it, simply because I cannot verify it myself, my distro is now on GCC 7 and that is what will be used for future builds.